zeroc-ice/ice/cpp/BuildInstructionsLinux.md

 ### C++11 mapping

-The C++ source tree supports two different language mappings (C++98 and C++11), the default build uses the C++98 mapping.
-The C++11 mapping is a new mapping that uses the new language features.
+The C++ source tree supports two different language mappings (C++98 and C++11).
+The default build uses the C++98 mapping.
+The C++11 mapping is a new mapping that uses new language features.

-To build the new C++11 mapping, use build configurations which are prefixed with `cpp11`, for example:
+To build the C++11 mapping, use build configurations that are prefixed with `cpp11`, for example:

     make CONFIGS=cpp11-shared